 Sadly, we still have a long way to go, however.
 There are many who continue to maintain that endometriosis “is cured by pregnancy/hysterectomy/drug therapy/menopause” and who believe the disease only occurs in and on reproductive organs, and even then only in older women.
 Of course; we know none of these old wives’ tales are true.

 Indeed, while endometriosis typically develops on the pelvic structures including rectovaginal septum, bladder, bowels, intestines, ovaries and fallopian tubes, it has also been found in uncommon/distant regions including nervous system, rectus abdominis muscle (“abs”), lungs (where it can induce Catamenial Pneumothorax), and even rarely, the brain.
-The ovaries are among the most common of locations, with the gastrointestinal tract, urinary tract and soft tissues following1 - but even disease as far remote as the gastrocnemius has been documented in the literature.2
+Endometriosis has also been found in rare males (even absent of estrogen therapy) and at fetal autopsy.
+The female ovaries are among the most common of locations, with the gastrointestinal tract, urinary tract and soft tissues following1 - but even disease as far remote as the gastrocnemius has been documented in the literature.2

 Image Linked from Wikipedia Commons